rm2013/katacoda-scenarios/goto3/step2.md

 #### Locate  /root/zkp/220kafka-statefulset.yml
 This defines the actual kafka pods, which are stateful, it uses the headless service to manage these pods

+In the next steop we will deploy these.